 |Research||Level 1 no restrictions||Level 1-2 minor restrictions||Level 2-4 minor to major restrictions|

 |Work||In person||Limited remote work required||Remote work, as possible|

 |Social Distancing||Not required||Not required||May be required|

 |Gatherings||Limited requirements, such as keeping attendance||Restrictions may include limiting food, requiring masks, limiting guests, etc.||Occupancy limits, mask requirements|

 |Symptom Check||None||Limited requirements||Broad requirements|

 |Vaccination||Required for students, faculty, staff.
 May be required for visitors.||Required for faculty, staff, students, visitors.||Required for faculty, staff, students, visitors.|

 More Info on These Charts

-- The Campus Mitigation Level is based on a comprehensive analysis of various indicators, including, but not limited to, the University’s COVID positivity rate.
+- The Campus Mitigation Level is based on a comprehensive analysis of various indicators.
 Learn more about the Campus Mitigation Level.